durrantlab/autogrow4/tutorial/tutorial.md

         - N M O'Boyle, M Banck, C A James, C Morley, T Vandermeersch, and G R Hutchison.
 "Open Babel: An open chemical toolbox."
 J. Cheminf.
 (2011), 3, 33.
 DOI:10.1186/1758-2946-3-33
         - The Open Babel Package, version 2.3.1 http://openbabel.org (accessed Oct 2011)

     obabel is a commandline tool for cheminformatic file conversion.
-It is used by AutoGrow to convert .pdb files to .pdbqt format.
+It is used by AutoGrow4 to convert .pdb files to .pdbqt format.
         -.pdbqt format is required by Vina type docking programs including Autodock Vina and QuickVina2 -An alternative conversion option is MGLTools.